sdecima/javascript-detect-element-resize/README.md

  - Firefox
  - IE 11 and below (tested on 11, 10, 9, 8 and 7)

+Known Issues:

+ - On IE 10 and below: If you detach the element and re-attach it, you will need to add the resize listener again.

 Doesn't work on:

  - ???